Note: please follow the link for current information on the

 The National Centre for Immunisation Research and Surveillance develops an annual immunisation coverage report for NSW as part of its Memorandum of Understanding with NSW Health.
 The report is an opportunity to review how NSW is performing in relation to maximising immunisation coverage rates, particularly with children.

 The report for 2012 found that the National Immunisation Program was successfully implemented in NSW with vaccination coverage rates above 90% for children at 1, 2 and 5 years of age and above 80% for adolescents for the first and second dose of human papillomavirus (HPV) and the single dose of diphtheria-tetanus-pertussis (dTpa) vaccine.
 The report identifies a number of ongoing challenges, including vaccination delay in Aboriginal children.

-The complete 2012 NSW Annual Immunisation Coverage Report is available.
+2012 NSW Annual Immunisation Coverage Report is available.